codeforamerica/citygram/README.md

 If your changes need migrations, this command will run them:

 ```
-docker-compose run web bundle exec rake db:migrate
+docker-compose run citygram bundle exec rake db:migrate
 ```

-In fact, most arbitrary commands will work inside the container if you preface them with ```docker-compose run web```
+In fact, most arbitrary commands will work inside the container if you preface them with ```docker-compose run citygram```